 Members are entitled to six months of creditable leave in any given four-year period.
-This leave must be approved by the employer and should be reported to PERF within 90 days after the leave commenced.
-Certain types of leaves, such as FMLA and adoption, are federally mandated to be creditable.
+This leave must be approved by the employer and should be reported to PERF via ERM within 90 days after the leave commenced.
 If a member goes on an unpaid leave of absence for personal reasons, the employer may report it as creditable leave and accept the additional pension liability.
 However, PERF will only grant six months of service credit.

 Except as otherwise required by the Family and Medical Leave Act (FMLA), employers must enter the leave/life event through the ERM application.
 To submit via ERM, see the Member Management User Manual.
 The employer must accept pension liability for creditable leaves of absence.
-Creditable leaves are determined by the employer.
 Typically, paid leaves are considered creditable.
 During a qualifying paid leave of absence, both employer and employee contributions must be made and creditable service will be granted to the extent permitted by law.